 - screws and bolts

-These would normally get into food because of negligence and poor housekeeping.
+These would generally get into food because of negligence and poor housekeeping.

 3. Chemical Hazards